microsoft/wpa/.github/analyst_guide_getting_started.md

 ```

-##  Summary: Four simple steps from data to output
+##  Summary: Four steps from data to output

 The examples above illustrate how the use of **wpa** can be summarized in 4 simple steps: Load the package, read-in query data, run functions and export results.
 The script below illustrates this funcitonality: